karankanyal/Advanced-Excel/README.md

 # Advanced-Excel
-Learning and implication of Advanced Excel
+This is a self-learning documentation of Advanced Excel